flare-foundation/docs/docs/tech/ftso.md

         ) external;
         ```

-### Using the Price Pairs
+### Retrieving Data

-The price pairs produced by the FTSO are **publicly available** on the Flare and Songbird networks.
+Data produced by the FTSO is **publicly available** on the Flare and Songbird networks.

-All pairs can be retrieved either through the `FtsoRegistry` contract or directly through one of the `Ftso` contracts that handle each individual price pair.
+All data can be retrieved either through the `FtsoRegistry` contract or directly through one of the `Ftso` contracts.
-In any case, the `getCurrentPrice` method is used:
+In any case, the `getCurrentPrice` method is used.
+The following examples show how this method is used to retrieve price data.

 === "Retrieve by pair index"